Music stage Paradiso, established in a former church, is the most famous rock venue in Holland with international fame.

 In 1968 the city opened Paradiso as a youth entertainment centre.
-Along with the nearby Melkweg (Milky Way), it soon became a place that attracted youngsters, audiences and artists from Amsterdam, The Netherlands, Europe and the rest of the world.
+Along with the nearby Melkweg (Milky Way), it soon became a place that attracted youngsters, audiences and artists from Amsterdam, the Netherlands, Europe and the rest of the world.

-Paradiso is known for popular newcomers and up and coming talent, but also many famous bands and artists have played at the Paradiso including Pink Floyd, David Bowie, The Rolling Stones, Prince, Madonna, Joe Jackson, The Sex Pistols, Nirvana, Amy Winehouse, Lady Gaga, Coldplay, Herman Brood, The Police, Red Hot Chili Peppers, U2, Pearl Jam, Metallica and Golden Earring.
+Paradiso is known for popular newcomers and up and coming talent, but also many famous bands and artists have played at the Paradiso including Pink Floyd, David Bowie, The Rolling Stones, Prince, Madonna, Adele, Joe Jackson, The Sex Pistols, Nirvana, Amy Winehouse, Lady Gaga, Coldplay, Herman Brood, The Police, Red Hot Chili Peppers, U2, Pearl Jam, Metallica and Golden Earring.

 The small hall with a capacity of 250, is host to intimate and often magical concerts.

-In 1982 DJ Eddy de Clerq started the change with his Pep Club dance nights.
-This legendary club night led to the rise of house music and culture in the late eighties and lots of other dance parties in Paradiso.
+In 1982 DJ Eddy De Clercq started here the club scene in the Netherlands with the Pep Club, a legendary club night led to the rise of house music and culture in the late 80s and lots of other dance parties in Paradiso.

 Recurring events like Techno Tribe, Stille Disco, Superball and KLEAR are organised regularly as all of the night programs by Paradiso.